Skip To Main Content

 • Over 32% of students come from a home where a language other than English is spoken

-• 23% of students are considered English Language Learners
+• 5,000+ students are considered Multilingual Learners

-District 6 Vision for English Learners
+District 6 Vision for Multilingual Learners

 Greeley-Evans School District 6 will empower its students who are learning English as a second language to access their unique cultural and linguistic assets in challenging, supportive learning environments, so they meet and exceed readiness goals for college, career, and civic life, thus graduating and becoming successful Members of the global community.